json-schema-org/json-schema-spec/specs/jsonschema-validation.md

 produced as an annotation.

-Since `contentMediaType` is required to provide instruction on how to interpret string content, the annotation schema produced by this keyword has no meaning if `contentMediaType` is not present.
+Since `contentMediaType` is required to provide instruction on how to interpret string content, `contentSchema` SHOULD NOT produce an annotation if `contentMediaType` is not present.

 Note that evaluating the `contentSchema` subschema in-place (i.e. as part of its